 “This mission demonstrates what is possible when advanced technology is integrated into conservation research for threatened species like the polar bear,” said Dr. Nicholas Pilfold, scientist for San Diego Zoo Global.
 “To be able to analyze polar bear habitat in three dimensions will allow us to answer pertinent questions that have previously eluded scientists.”

-The battery powered autonomous system was able to withstand air temperatures as low as -13 degrees Fahrenheit (-25 degrees Celsius), which drove temperatures down to -31 degrees Fahrenheit (-35 degress Celsius)
+The battery powered autonomous system was able to withstand stiff wind and air temperatures as low as -13 degrees Fahrenheit (-25 degrees Celsius).

 “Our team was able to leverage Northrop Grumman’s expertise in autonomous technology and sensor integration to deliver a cutting-edge system for San Diego Zoo Global’s Arctic mission,” said Charlie Welch, Operation #PolarEye technical lead for Northrop Grumman.
 “Operation #PolarEye was a success because our UAS and our San Diego Zoo Global-Northrop Grumman team were prepared to operate in extreme Arctic conditions.”

 Operation #PolarEye consisted of two San Diego Zoo Global scientists and five Northrop Grumman engineers.
 The team spent 10 days collecting data at a remote facility 25 miles (40 kilometers) north of the town of Churchill, Manitoba.